null-a/ice40-breakout-pcb/readme.md

 ## Project Log

+* 2021-05-22: Confirmed that I can blink the on-board LED using the FPGA.
+I'm currently using an external programmer to load the configuration into the on-board flash.
+(See [blinky](blinky).)
 * 2021-05-12: First board assembled.
 * 2021-05-10: Prototype boards received.
 * 2021-04-22: Revision A of the board completed.
 Prototype boards